ForsbergPyschometrics/D3mirt/README.md

                     fmt = 'png')
 ```

-# Getting Help and Reporting Bugs
+# Getting Help, Feedback, and Questions

 If you encounter a bug, please file an issue with a minimal reproducible
 example on GitHub (<https://github.com/ForsbergPyschometrics/D3mirt>).
-For questions please contact me on Github or via email
+For questions and suggestions on how to improve the code, please contact
-(<forsbergpsychometrics@gmail.com>).
+me on GitHub or via email (<forsbergpsychometrics@gmail.com>).

 # References